 The Black Forest.
-A dark, cold forest in Germania, filled with eerie pines and firs, that seem to cover the sky with their dark green needles, making it so only bits of light shine through.
+A dark, cold forest in Germania, filled with eerie pines and firs that seem to cover the sky with their dark green needles, making it so only bits of light shine through.
 The ground is moist and is covered in delicate moss.
 Many hills and ridges make the forest’s paths a difficult trek.
 Fog covers the sky just below the treetops, giving the area an even further unsettling feel.
 Many dare not step foot in the forest, for some say it is haunted.
-Others, see no threat of walking the forest’s many paths, those however, have never returned.
+Others see no threat of walking the forest’s many paths, those, however, have never returned.

 Anita Stone was a daring child.
 One who loved to explore and venture far into the distance.
 Her father had told her several times, over and over, to never step foot inside the forest; the Black Forest.
-He explained that the forest was haunted, and that ghouls roamed the depths of the woods.
+He explained that the forest was haunted and that ghouls roamed the depths of the woods.
 This story frightened the girl, for a time.
-The girl grew up, however, and slowly began pushing herself to explore the forest her father had spoke of.
+The girl grew up, however, and slowly began pushing herself to explore the forest her father had spoken of.
 Finally, after many attempts, she stepped into the dark, mysterious land.

 “Anita!
-Anita!” the girl’s father had yelled.
+Anita!” the girl’s father had yelled in a frightened voice.

 My name is Ada Stone.
 Someone has trapped me in this place.
 I am scared.
 The only light that shines in the darkness of this abode is the candlelight that is lit on the table beside me.
 It is cold, I think I may be freezing to death.
 Something is coming.
 Lord, if you can hear me, let me be free, let me be free.
-If anyone finds this journal, tell my daughter Anita I love her.
+If anyone finds this journal, tell my daughter, Anita, I love her.
 She is everything that makes my life bright.
-But now I must go, and I wish a wonderful life ahead of you Anita.
+But now I must go, and I wish a wonderful life ahead of you, Anita.
 Goodbye.

-I learned that my mother had not died during my birthing, but in this god awful home in this forest.
+I learned that my mother had not died during my birthing, but in this god-awful home in this forest.
 My father had lied to me about her, why would he do such a thing.
 To protect me?
 From what?
 What is this place?
 I have so many questions I want answers to, however, if my fate is any at all like my mother’s, I will never have them answered.
 Why did I step foot inside this forest?
 My father told me to never venture into this place.
 Before this journal was exposed to me, I saw no harm in exploration.

 Thank you for reading!